fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 - Currency
 - Specific taxes

 Each `Tax Number` is linked to a corresponding `Liability` Ledger Account with a matching name.
-All transactions for that Tax Number will be recorded as journal entries in this Ledger Account.
+All transactions involving taxes associated with that Tax Number will be automatically recorded as journal entries in this Ledger Account.
 When you create a new Tax Number, a corresponding Ledger Account will automatically be created in the `Chart of Accounts`.
 If you rename a Tax Number, the corresponding Ledger Account will also be renamed.

 ## Setting up taxes